ermshaua/claspy/README.md

 }
 ```

+## Examples

+Checkout the following jupyter notebooks that show applications of the ClaSPy package:

+- <a href="https://github.com/ermshaua/claspy/blob/main/claspy/notebooks/tssb_evaluation.py">ClaSP evaluation on the "Time Series Segmentation Benchmark" (TSSB)</a>

 ## Todos

 Here are some of the things we would like to add to ClaSPy in the future: